khamidou/khamidou.github.io/_drafts/engineering-job-post.markdown

     you will rarely find a candidate that matches all the requirements you have.

 content upgrade: my swipe file of 7 great job posts – the one which are well written and to which I always come back to.

+[^remote]: I have a personal theory – remote working is becoming mainstream but right now it's the best way to find talent that is both cheaper and better than in Silicon Valley.

 [^website]: Sometimes, even before your corporate website.
 For example, if they found your post through a job board.
 [^spacex]: Obviously, the order is going to be a little different if you're, say, SpaceX.
 You'll get a lot more mission-driven people.